Quantitative quenched Voronoi percolation and applications: Other estimates on arm events

-\begin{proof}[Proof of~\eqref{e.M_and_alpha2}] As in Appendix~B of~\cite{schramm2011scaling}, we look at the interface that goes from the cell that contains the top-right corner of $B_{\rho M}$ to the cell that contains the bottom-right corner of this square, with black boundary conditions on the right side and white boundary conditions on the other sides.
-Moreover, we let $Y_j$ be the event that the distance between the interface and $Q_j$ is at most $\rho$.
-Since $\eta \in \dense_\delta(\rho,M)$, $X$ is independent of $C_\delta(j)$ on $\{ Y_j = 0 \}$ and $C_\delta(j)$ is independent of $Y_j$, hence:
+As in Appendix~B of~\cite{schramm2011scaling}, we look at the interface that goes from the cell that contains the top-right corner of $B_{\rho M}$ to the cell that contains the bottom-right corner of this square, with black boundary condition on the right side and white boundary condition on the other sides.
+Moreover, we let $Y_j$ be the indicator of the event that the distance between the interface and $Q_j$ is at most $\rho$.
+Since $\eta \in \dense_\delta(\rho,M)$, $X$ is independent of $C_\delta(j)$ on $\{ Y_j = 0 \}$ and $C_\delta(j)$ is independent of $Y_j$, hence